-MICTTD is responsible for 6 State Owned Enterprises (SOEs), out of which 2 are Authorities established and governed by their respective Acts.
-In line with GoK public sector reform, 1 of the SOE’s under MICTTD’s mandate is now being reviewed.
-Some SOEs have either been sold off by government such as in the case of Telecom Services of Kiribati Limited (TSKL), or tendered through a Public Private Partnership concession as in the case of Otintaai Hotel Limited.
+MICTTD is responsible for 10 State Owned Enterprises (SOEs), out of which 6 are Authorities and 1 Commission established and governed by their respective Acts.
 However MICTTD is still mandated to oversee the performance of the following Corporations and Government owned enterprises:

 Kiribati Ports Authority (KPA)

 The KPA is established under the Kiribati Ports Authority Act 1990 and commenced its operation on the 10th January 2010 for the following purposes:

 - To provide and maintain adequate and efficient port services and facilities in ports or the approaches to ports

 - To regulate and control navigation within ports